aws-samples/aws-alb-target-group-load-shedding/cdk/README.md

 Provide the appropriate parameter values.
 The follow parameters are required:

+- elbArn - ARN for the Application Load Balancer (ALB) to monitor
 - elbTargetGroupArn - ARN for the ALB's Primary Target Group
-- elbArn - ARN for the Application Load Balancer (ALB) to monitor
 - elbListenerARN - ARN for the ALB Listener to update for shedding/restoring

 The following parameters are optional:
-- elbShedPercent - Percentage to shed expressed as an integer.
+- elbShedPercent - Percentage of traffic to load shed expressed as an integer.
 Default: 5
+- elbRestorePercent - Percentage of traffic to restore expressed as an integer.
+Default: 5
-- maxElbShedPercent - Maximum allowable load to shed from ELB.
+- maxElbShedPercent - Maximum allowable load to shed from Primary Target Group to Shedding Target Group.
 Default: 100
-- elbRestorePercent - Percentage to restore expressed as an integer.
-Default: 5
+- shedMesgDelaySec - Time delay in seconds between Shed intervals expressed as an integer.
-- shedMesgDelaySec - Number of seconds to delay shed messages.
 Default: 60
-- restoreMesgDelaySec - Number of seconds to delay restore messages.
+- restoreMesgDelaySec - Time delay in seconds between Restore intervals.
 Default: 120
 - cwAlarmNamespace - The namespace for the CloudWatch (CW) metric (https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/viewing_metrics_with_cloudwatch.html).
 Default: AWS/ApplicationELB
 - cwAlarmMetricName - The name of the CW metric.
 Default: RequestCountPerTarget
 - cwAlarmMetricStat - Function to use for aggregating the statistic.
 Can be one of the following: - "Minimum" | "min" - "Maximum" | "max" - "Average" | "avg" - "Sum" | "sum" - "SampleCount | "n" - "pNN.NN" Default: sum